 - Measuring recovery

 In fact, in combination with the ZigZag indicator, Fibonacci levels provide a very good visual method for determining the end of a rollback in a trend.
 As a rule, the rollback is completed at the levels 38.2, 50 or 61.8%.
-And in order to improve accuracy, you can apply the oscillator as an additional confirmation.
+And to improve accuracy, you can apply the oscillator as an additional confirmation.

 - The best identification of classic figures of technical analysis